The above statue outside PNC Park commemorates Pittsburgh Pirate’s center field great Roberto Clemente.

-ST. PETERSBURG —Every September, Roberto Clemente Day is celebrated around the baseball world.
+ST. PETERSBURG —Roberto Clemente Day is celebrated around the baseball world in September.
 Last week, Major League Baseball (MLB) announced Tampa Bay Rays player Chris Archer as one of the 2015 nominees for the Roberto Clemente Award.

 The 14th annual Roberto Clemente Day this year was observed Sept.
 16 at Tropicana Field to honor players who follow the example of the late Pittsburgh Pirates legend and philanthropist who lost his life New Year’s Eve 1972 during a flight attempting to deliver supplies to assist earthquake victims in Managua, Nicaragua.

 Prior to his death, the 15-time all-star baseball player provided positive service to his community on and off the field.
 Recognizing players for their positive contributions in sportsmanship and to the community, the award, which was created in 1971, was renamed for Clemente in 1973 after his untimely death.

 Clemente was no stranger to the Bay area.
 He would spend every spring in St. Petersburg during spring training.
 But because of staunch segregation, black ballplayers couldn’t stay in hotels with the white ballplayers, so they had to find lodging in the black neighborhoods.